Swiss Air Lines compensation for delayed flights

-The process of claiming flight delay compensation from the airlines could be hectic, we could help you with hassle-free claims.
+The process of claiming Swiss Airlines delay compensation from the airlines could be hectic, and it might happen that the airline will refuse to pay.
+In such a scenario we could help you with a hassle-free claim.

 Check how much you can claim using our free flight compensation calculator.
 Provide some basic flight details and file claims in just 2 minutes.

 Find out if you are eligible for compensation

 Swiss Airlines Passengers’ Right to Compensation

 Airlines operate hundreds or thousands of flights every month but not every flight works according to the schedule.
 Some flights may get canceled or delayed.

 If you have booked your flight with Swiss Air and your flight was delayed, canceled or overbooked, under EU law, you could be eligible for compensation.